d-gilles/dotfiles/README.md

 In addition to these config files, you can find a terrafrom configuration for GCP in the ```setup_remote_mashine/``` folder.
 This can be used to set up a remote VM as a development environment on Google Cloud Plattform.

+## Credit
+This configuration repository draws inspiration from and is based on the [dotfiles repo](https://github.com/lewagon/dotfiles) by Le Wagon.
+A heartfelt thank you to the Le Wagon team for laying the groundwork and sharing their invaluable configurations.
+It has significantly streamlined the setup process and continues to serve as a solid foundation for personal customizations.
+The main changes I made were:
+1. Cleaning up a lot of stuff I don't need because I'm not a webdev and don't use a Mac.
+2. Customizing the terminal theme for python/pyenv/git
+3. Automating the whole setup process to just clone the repo and execute one script.
+4. Adding some tools and aliases that I like to use.
+5. Setting up the Terraform configuration.

 ## Contents & Descriptions

 1. **start.sh**: